What are the effects of alcohol?

 - mental health issues such as increased risk of suicide

-- substance abuse — you may become dependent or addicted to alcohol, especially if you have depression or anxiety
+- substance abuse — you may become dependent or addicted to alcohol, especially if you have depression or anxiety, or a family history of alcohol dependence

 - increased risk of diabetes and weight gain